iterating/placenotes/readme.md

 ## Express server application

+### GraphQL API

+The Placenotes server includes a GraphQL API.
+The API is defined in the `server/models/graphqlSchema.js` file.

 ### RESTful API

 The Placenotes server is a RESTful API build on Express that supports the following actions: